- >Best Cryptocurrency Wallets 2021: Comprehensive Wallet Reviews

 Both devices from Ledger have extensive support for various crypto assets.
 Everything from Bitcoin to Dogecoin can be stored on these devices, with more than 1,100 crypto assets supported in total.

-It should be noted that users who like to hold a wide variety of cryptocurrencies will want to opt for the Ledger Nano X, as the Ledger Nano S can only support between 3 to 6 crypto applications at a time.
+It should be noted that users who like to hold a wide variety of cryptocurrencies will want to opt for the Ledger Nano X, as the Ledger Nano S can only support between 3 to 6 native crypto applications at a time.
+That’s a decided win for the more expensive option in the Ledger Nano S vs X comparison.

 Both of these Ledger hardware wallets are supported by more than 50 different cryptocurrency wallets.
 If you’re using a Bitcoin or cryptocurrency wallet that supports hardware wallets, then you can basically guarantee that both the Ledger Nano S and the Ledger Nano X will work with that wallet.